lsaravia/CriticalGlobalForest/CriticalGF.md

 Besides the hard $X_{min}$ limit we set due to discretization, the power-law distribution needs a lower bound for its scaling behaviour.
 This lower bound is also estimated from the data by maximizing the Kolmogorov-Smirnov (KS) statistic comparing empirical to fitted cumulative distribution function [@Clauset2009].
 We also calculate the uncertainty of the parameters using a non-parametric bootstrap method [@Efron1994].

 The corrected Akaike Information Criteria ($AIC_c$) and the Akaike weights were computed for each model [@Burnham2002].
-Akaike weights ($w_i$) are the weight of  evidence in favor of model $i$ being the actual best model for the situation at hand given that one of the $N$ models must be the best model for that set of N models.
+Akaike weights ($w_i$) are the weight of  evidence in favor of model $i$ being the actual best model for the situation at hand given that one of the $N$ models must be the best model for that set of $N$ models.

 Additionally, we computed the goodness of fit of the power-law model following the bootstrap approach described by Clauset et. al [-@Clauset2009], where simulated data sets following the fitted model are generated, and a p-value equal to the proportion of simulated data sets that has a KS statistic less extreme than empirical data.
+The criterion to reject the power law model was $p\le0.1$ but as we have a very large n negligible small deviations could produce a rejection [@Klaus2011], thus we chose a $p\le0.05$ to reject the power law model.

+To test for differences between the fitted power law exponent for regions and subregions we used a weighted linear regression with a residual auto-correlation structure.
+For this we use a generalized least squares procedures: function gls from package nlme [@Pinheiro2016].
+The weights were the bootstraped 95% confidence intervals and we added an auto-regressive model of order 1 to the residuals to account for temporal autocorrelation.

 Image processing were done in MATLAB.
 All statistical analyses were done using the GNU R [@RCoreTeam2015], using code provided by Cosma R. Shalizi for power law with exponential cutoff model and the poweRlaw package [@Gillespie2015] for fitting the other distributions.